-- Where are you looking to buy? – locally, in another town.
+- Where are you looking to buy? – locally, in another town/city?

-Most investors don’t have a fully-formed plan when they start out.
+Most investors dont have a fully-formed plan when starting out.
 Instead, they have an idea.
-Following this approach, often results in selling an investment property well before making any capital gains.
+But, by using this approach, many investors find themselves selling an investment property well before making any capital gains.
 However, smart planning can see you avoid this common trap and hold your investment for many years, resulting in a strong return.

 One of the biggest mistakes an investor makes is not having enough cash flow.
 By not crunching the numbers before buying, a negatively geared property can cost far too much financially.
 Therefore, work out what you can afford to pay weekly, then set your buying around this figure.
-Just make sure you factor in all ongoing property costs -council rates, emergency services – not just covering the mortgage.
+Just make sure you factor in all ongoing property costs, council and water rates, emergency services, and that youre not just covering the mortgage.

 - Calculate annual property costs – interest, rates, insurance, maintenance.